 Your sender score refers to how you are viewed as a sender by ESPs.
 To determine this, various factors are taken into account including engagement, spam complaints, bounce rate, open rate, and more.

-Having too many emails marked as spam can damage your sender score significantly, making it harder for you to reach other subscribers or even see your address put on a block list.
+Having too many emails marked as spam can damage your sender score and affect your email data hygiene.
+Then, it is harder for you to reach other subscribers or even see your address put on a block list.

 The health of your email list matters just as much as the emails that you send.
 A clean list with proper email list hygiene habits means that your emails are far less likely to be marked as spam, as ESPs will see that you are sending to engaged subscribers.